jacklak-redstone/terminal-widgets/docs/widget_guide.md

 'custom': custom_widget
 ```

-> These markers are **placeholders** to help you integrate new widgets without breaking existing code.
+> These markers are **placeholders** to help you integrate new widgets without breaking existing code